skyrings/skyring/README.md

 # Build
 Running 'make' builds SkyRing.
 Git clone of SkyRing from [gerrithub.io](https://review.gerrithub.io/#/admin/projects/skyrings/skyring) should be placed in $GOPATH/src/github.com/skyrings/skyring to 'make' work cleanly.

+'make rpm' can be used to create rpm.

 # Licensing
 SkyRing is licensed under the Apache License, Version 2.0.
 See [LICENSE](https://github.com/skyrings/skyring/blob/master/LICENSE) for the full license text.